VarianceTrade/cli-crypto/README.md

 ## Architecture

-The `CliCrypto::Api` class handles fetching data from the api and storing the results into an array.
-The crypto data is represented by a class called `CliCrypto::CryptoCurrency` that allows easy access to each crypto currency's set of statistics.
+The `CliCrypto::Api` class handles fetching data from the api and creates instances of `CliCrypto::CryptoCurrency` The crypto data is represented by a class called `CliCrypto::CryptoCurrency` that allows easy access to each crypto currency's set of statistics.